 TOLI’s Transnational Conference for European Seminar Graduates Transnational Leadership Seminar (Offered in English)

-The aim of the seminar was to create an environment for teachers in Europe to exchange experiences, discuss their common histories and common futures, and design effective ways of ensuring that the Holocaust and other crimes against humanity are taught in meaningful ways.
+Through interactive workshops, guided and self-guided visits, and powerful conversations, participants developed strategies to prepare, conduct, and reflect on site visits using TOLI’s interdisciplinary approach.
+We explored the layers of history, authenticity, memory, and education—grounded in the belief that respect for human dignity must be at the center of our work with students.
+The aim of the seminar is to create an environment for teachers in Europe to exchange experiences, discuss their common histories and common futures, and design effective ways of ensuring that the Holocaust and other crimes against humanity are taught in meaningful ways.

 Leaders